 One of the MFA’s largest permanent collections, the Art of the Americas department holdings represent painting, sculpture, and decorative arts from North, Central and South America.
 Curators and staff in the department are responsible for studying, interpreting, maintaining, and augmenting these collections in collaboration with other departments throughout the Museum.
 Responsibilities of department members include: selecting, interpreting, and coordinating installations in the permanent collection galleries; organizing special exhibitions; researching the collection; and arranging for loans to other institutions.

-The Graduate Research Intern will be responsible for the decorative arts area of the collection — sorting and organizing these files, and identifying gaps in documentation.
-The intern will research exhibition, publication, and provenance history related to these objects and ensure that this information is properly documented in both the object files and electronic database.
-Prior research experience is necessary, excellent communication skills are desirable.
+• The Graduate Research Intern will be responsible for the decorative arts area of the collection — sorting and organizing decorative arts files, and identifying gaps in documentation

-● Enrollment in, or recent graduation from, a M.A. or Ph.D. program (Advanced undergraduate
+• Enrollment in, or recent graduation from, a M.A. or Ph.D. program

-● Ability to commit 10-15 hours per week for at least 12 weeks through August 2013
+• Ability to commit 10-15 hours per week for at least 12 weeks (through April)

 • Advanced undergraduate students with demonstrated interest in the field will be considered